snowdrop/k8s-infra/ansible/playbook/README.md

 ## `passstore_manage_host_groups`

-This playbook allows to easily add and remove hosts from a ansible group.
+This playbook allows to easily add and remove hosts from an ansible group managed under the password store.

+**WARNING**: No entries will be added or removed using this playbook within the `hosts.yaml` file !

 ```bash
 $ ansible-playbook ansible/playbook/passstore_manage_host_groups.yml -e operation=add -e group_name=<my_group> -e vm_name=<my_host>